handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

 ### 3. Register CustomPlugin
 Last but not least, you need to register the plugin.
 This is the only way to use plugins in Handsontable.
-There are two options.
+There are two ways to do that.

-- You can define a static getter named `PLUGIN_KEY` that the `registerPlugin` utility will use as the plugin's alias.
+- You can define a static getter named `PLUGIN_KEY` that the `registerPlugin` utility uses as the plugin's alias.
   ```js
   // You need to register your plugin in order to use it within Handsontable.
   registerPlugin(CustomPlugin);
   ```
-- You can also use the alternative alias
+- You can also use the alternative alias.
   ```js
   registerPlugin('CustomAlias', CustomPlugin);
   ```